nicolasaragon/macie-user-guide/doc_source/macie-classify-data.md

 Once you specify the S3 bucket\(s\) for Macie to monitor, you enable Macie to continuously monitor and discover new data as it enters your AWS infrastructure\.
 For more information on how to specify S3 buckets for Macie to monitor, see [Specify Data for Macie to Monitor](macie-integration.md#macie-integration-services)\.

+**Note**
+Macie's content classification engine processes up to the first 20 MB of an S3 object\.
+For more information, see [Specify Data for Macie to Monitor](macie-integration.md#macie-integration-services)\.

 + [Classify data with Macie](#classify-objects)
 + [Object Risk Level](#compound-score)